Operation Bringing Home the Goods: Background

-In the Palestinian elections of January 2006, Saadat was elected to the Palestinian legislature.
+In the Palestinian elections of January 2006, Sa'adat was elected to the Palestinian legislature.
 The newly elected Hamas government announced its intention to release Ze'evi's assassins.
-Hamas leader Khaled Mashaal told Arab-Israeli newspaper Kul al-Arab that his organization would positively consider Saadat's release, saying "Hamas' objects to the imprisonment of Palestinians in PA jails, especially those under US and British supervision, as is the case in the Jericho prison.
+Hamas leader Khaled Mashal told Arab-Israeli newspaper Kul al-Arab that his organization would positively consider Sa'adat's release, saying "Hamas' objects to the imprisonment of Palestinians in PA jails, especially those under US and British supervision, as is the case in the Jericho prison.
 Therefore, their release will be our new government's top priority; it is natural that we begin a process for their release to strengthen our position so we will be able to act for the release of those held in Israeli prisons".
-Palestinian Authority chairman Mahmoud Abbas said, "I see no problem in releasing him [Saadat], but the Israel government is threatening to kill him—and then who will be held responsible if he gets killed or hurt?
+Palestinian Authority chairman Mahmoud Abbas said, "I see no problem in releasing him [Sa'adat], but the Israel government is threatening to kill him—and then who will be held responsible if he gets killed or hurt?
 If the PLFP is willing to take responsibility, then I have no objection—I'll release him; then he and the PLFP will suffer the consequences.
 The minute he leaves prison an Apache will kill him".

 Avi Dichter, former Shin Bet head and candidate for the position of Defense Minister for the Kadima party, said "I recommend to the Palestinian Authority not to release these men.
 I vow these killers will be either in prison or in the grave.
 There is no other option for them", and that "Israel could have sent an F-16 plane to target the prison, but we don't wish to harm innocent people".
 On March 8, the US and British consuls general in Jerusalem sent a letter to Abbas on March 8, warning that the monitoring team, consisting of fourteen men, would be pulled out of Jericho if the security situation did not improve for the monitors.
-Israeli Defense Minister, Shaul Mofaz, instructed the IDF to draw a plan to arrest Saadat, and the IDF began planning for the possibility that it would be required to act.
+Israeli Defense Minister, Shaul Mofaz, instructed the IDF to draw a plan to arrest Sa'adat, and the IDF began planning for the possibility that it would be required to act.